mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

 .. label:: end_InitializeSimulation_class

-The *InitializeSimulation* class inherits from the previously created *Prepare* class.
+The *InitializeSimulation* class inherits from the previously created *Prepare* and Utilities classes.
 Additionally, we anticipate that *NumPy* will be required.

 Within the *Measurements.py* file, copy the following lines: